 An Axxe in respectable technical condition is an instrument meant to be taken seriously!
 The later (orange) version Axxe MKII is even more useful because it features all three PPCs.

 Anyone looking for an ARP to complete his studio-setup should have a look at the Axxe!
 Despite its small size, its sonical power is impressive.
-If weird modulation possibilities and strange sound creations are yours, the 2600 or Odyssey might fit the bill.
-But if you just love having a vast variety of ARP sounds at your fingertips, without having to get too deeply into complex sound creations, the Axxe might even become your favourite synthesizer!
+If weird modulation possibilities and strange sound creations are yours, the ARP 2600 or ARP Odyssey might fit the bill.
+But if you just love having a vast variety of ARP sounds at your fingertips, without having to get too deeply into complex sound creations, the ARP Axxe might even become your favourite synthesizer!

 Vintage Synth Explorer